hiking in peru

 A. Route

-If you are not a fan of crowds, search for something cheapest, but with more kilometers of an adventure than the Inca Trail, the Salkantay Trek will give you all that you are looking for.
-This route is the second hiking more visited after the Inca trail and is a great alternative if you didn’t get tickets for the Inca Trail.
-The route surrounds the Salkantay snow (6,271 m.a.s.l) and lasts 5 days and 4 nights, with an extension of 70 km approx.
+If you are not a fan of crowds, search for something cheaper, but with more kilometers of adventure than the Inca Trail, the Salkantay Trek will give you all you are looking for.
+This route is the second most visited hiking trail after the Inca Trail, and it is an excellent alternative if you don’t get tickets for the Inca Trail.
+The route surrounds the Salkantay snow (6,271 m./20,574 ft. ) and lasts 5 days and 4 nights, with an extension of 70 km approx.

 B. Difficulty

-The hike is located at a great altitude, however, is well-signed, and can be done independently, without the needy for entrance tickets.
-The only strong part is the climbing heading to Salkantay Pass on the second day.
-For this reason, this hike is considered of Moderate level.
-Those with some experience hiking and in good physical condition will enjoy this hike.
-The dry season (From April to November) is the best time to hike it.
+The hike is located at a great altitude, but it is well-signed and can be done independently without requiring entrance tickets.
+The only substantial part is climbing to Salkantay Pass on the second day.
+For this reason, this hike is considered Moderate.
+Those with some experience hiking and who are in good physical condition will enjoy this hike.
+The dry season (from April to November) is the best time to visit Peru.

 C. Interesting points to pass